Ramkumar701500/SpringContactApplication/README.md

 Its a Contact Application in which a user can do the following things:

 1. Add Contacts :
-User can Add and Save their contacts in this Application in an efficient way.
+Users can Add and Save their contacts in this Application in an efficient way.
-They can enter details about the contact like Name, Nickname, Mobile Number, Email, Working Profession, and also Upload an Image though its not mandatory to upload image.
+They can enter details about the contact like Name, Nickname, Mobile Number, Email, Working Profession, and also Upload an Image though it's not mandatory to upload an image.

 2. View Contacts :
-User can View and See their all the stored contacts in this Application.
+Users can View and See their all the stored contacts in this Application.

 3. Delete Contacts :
-User can Delete all those contacts which are of no use in this Application.
+Users can Delete all those contacts which are of no use in this Application.

 4. Edit Contacts :
-User can Edit and Update their contact's detail in this Application.
+Users can Edit and Update their contact's detail in this Application.

 5. Search Contacts :
-User can Search their stored contacts in this Application by just typping few letters of contact's name.
+Users can Search their stored contacts in this Application by just typing few letters of contact's name.

 6. Settings :
-User can do Settings like changing the password of their Account.
+Users can do Settings like changing the password of their Account.

 # Project Screenshots